Parashurama: Epic Ramayana

+Painting in Sri Bhargavaraghaviyam.
+Painting depicting the court of King Janaka.

 Epic Mahabharata

 Bhishma

 In the Mahabharata, Parashurama intercedes on the princess Amba's behalf, promising to command his disciple Bhishma to do his duty and marry her after her abduction.
 When Parashurama arrives with his retinue at Kurukshetra, he sends a message to Bhishma to inform him of his arrival.
 Bhishma comes to see his guru, offering him the traditional respects.
 Parashurama commands Bhishma to accept Amba as his wife.
 Bhishma refuses, restating that he had taken a vow of celibacy.
 An infuriated Parashurama threatens Bhishma with death.
 Bhishma tries to calm the sage, but in vain, and he finally agrees to battle his guru to safeguard his Kshatriya duty.
 Ganga tries stopping the battle by beseeching her son as well as the great sage, but fails.
 The great battle lasts for 23 days, without any result.
-On the 24th day, when Bhishma chooses to use a deadly weapon, at the behest of the divine sage Narada and the devas, Parashurama ends the conflict and the battle is declared a draw.
+On the 24th day, when Bhishma chooses to use a deadly weapon, at the requests of the divine sage Narada and the devas, Parashurama ends the conflict and the battle is declared a draw.
 Parashurama narrates the events to Amba and urges her to seek Bhishma's protection.
 However, Amba refuses to listen to Parashurama's advice and angrily declares that she would achieve her objective by asceticism.